Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_pure_storage_flashbalde/guide.en-gb.md

 ---
 title: Object Storage – Use Object Storage with Pure Storage Flashblade
-excerpt: Set up Pure Storage Flashblade to work toghether with OVHcloud ObjectStorage
+excerpt: Set up Pure Storage Flashblade to work toghether with OVHcloud Object Storage
 updated: 2025-07-02
 ---

 ## Objective

-This guide aims to help you configure and use OVHcloud Object Storage as a replication target for Pure Storage "[Flashblade unified storage platform](https://www.purestorage.com/uk/products/unstructured-data-storage/flashblade-s.html){.external}"
+This guide aims to help you configure and use OVHcloud Object Storage as a replication target for Pure Storage "[Flashblade unified storage platform](https://www.purestorage.com/uk/products/unstructured-data-storage/flashblade-s.html){.external}".

 It covers how you can easily configure, manage and start replicating Pure Storage FlashBlade S3-compatible objects to OVHcloud Object Storage.

 ## Requirements

-- An OVHcloud Object Storage container/bucket
+- An OVHcloud Object Storage container/bucket.
-- A user with the required access rights on the bucket
+- A user with the required access rights on the bucket.
 - Your Object Storage credentials (access_key and secret_access_key).

 See our [Getting started with Object Storage](/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage) guide.